-The Weir Building, King's Buildings 505773 Main Library, George Square 504670
+1st floor, the Nucleus, King's Buildings Main Library, George Square 504670

 The University's Careers Service provides guidance, bookable appointments and advice for students and recent graduates from the University.
 There is a wide range of online information, including material specifically for PGR students.
 Their website gives information on their event programme, such as the careers fairs that they run.